-Oxygen is essential to human life.
-The human body takes the oxygen breathed in from the lungs and transports to the other parts of the body on the red blood cells.
-Oxygen is used and required by each cell.
-Most of the time, the air in the atmosphere has the proper amount of oxygen for safe breathing.
-However, the level of oxygen can drop due to other toxic gases reacting with it.
-The minimum oxygen concentration for human breathing is 19.5 percent.
+Humans need oxygen to live, but not as much as you might think.
+The minimum oxygen concentration in the air required for human breathing is 19.5 percent.
+The human body takes the oxygen breathed in from the lungs and transports it to the other parts of the body via the body's red blood cells.
+Each cell uses and requires oxygen to thrive.
+Most of the time, the air in the atmosphere contains the proper amount of oxygen for safe breathing.
+But at times, the level of oxygen can drop due to other toxic gases reacting with it.

 Normal Air Composition

 Each time you take a breath, you inhale more than oxygen.
-The normal air in our environment is actually made up of a few different gases.
+The normal air in our environment consists of a few different gases.
 Approximately 78 percent of the air is nitrogen gas while only about 20.9 percent is oxygen.
-The remaining fraction is made up of mainly argon gas, however trace amounts of carbon dioxide, neon and helium are also present.
+The remaining fraction is made up of primarily argon gas, but trace amounts of carbon dioxide, neon and helium are also present.

 Safe Oxygen Levels

-The safe breathing levels are determined at sea level altitude.
-As you increase your altitude, such as driving or climbing up a mountain, there is less atmospheric pressure.
-Lower pressure allows air to expand more than it can at sea level.
-While the ratio of the oxygen and nitrogen in the air remains the same, there are less molecules within the same space.
-Therefore, each breath you take at a higher altitude contains less oxygen molecules than breathing at a lower altitude.
-This can cause an illness commonly referred to as altitude sickness.
+The right amount of oxygen starts at sea level.
+When altitude is increased, such as driving or climbing up a mountain, there is less atmospheric pressure.
+Lower pressure allows air to expand more than it does at sea level.
+While the ratio of the oxygen and nitrogen in the air remains the same, less molecules are available within the same space.
+Each breath you take at a higher altitude contains less oxygen molecules than breathing at a lower altitude.
+This can cause altitude sickness.
 Most people afflicted with altitude sickness experience nausea, headache and fatigue.
-However, the condition can become more serious if not properly treated.
+Without proper treatment, the problem can become more serious.